JoshOrndorff/jsrhoxy/README.md

 Sources are the nearly grammar in `src/parser/rhoxy.ne` and the test trees in `test/trees.js`.

 Could also include the ASTs for patterns.
 Examples are in comment in `src/patternMatcher.js`.
+Or better yet, make them the same ASTs as much as possible.